-Through Let’s Go to Ecuador, we pre-arranged for a private driver to pick us up just over two hours after our flight was to arrive at the Quito airport to give us time to navigate the COVID test and get our results.
-We had plenty of spare time, so we bought coffees and balons and took a welcome Internet break on the fabulous terrace overlooking the mountains/volcanoes, including a perfect view of Pichincha.
+Through Let’s Go to Ecuador, we pre-arranged for a private driver to pick us up at the Quito airport, giving ourselves a couple of hours leeway to allow time to navigate COVID tests and get our results (required to return to the US).
+We had plenty of time to spare, so we bought coffees and balons and took a welcome internet break on the airport’s fabulous terrace overlooking the mountains/volcanoes, including a perfect view of Pichincha.

 I’m glad we chose to end our trip in Mindo because the chill atmosphere was exactly what we were ready for after a week of non-stop activity.
 Though there was still plenty of activity to be had there…

 It turns out that our driver from and to the airport, Roberto, is an expert birder and animal tracker, so he told us lots of great stories about finding and observing Andean bears and pumas in the wild.
 He asked if we’d like to make a stop to see birds on our way into Mindo, and we said heck yeah.
 By the way, Roberto has his own tour company called Great Horned Owl Adventures & Tours.

 Roberto brought us to San Tadeo Birding ($5 entrance), where we saw tons of colorful tanagers and all kinds of hummingbirds, including a magnificent long-tailed one.
 Feeders and bananas were everywhere, so we saw the birds up close, and Roberto brought his telescope and binoculars so we could get even closer looks.
 He took amazing photos on our phones through the telescope.
 The whole time, we had a cool overlook onto Mindo far below.
 What an awesome introduction to the cloud forest.